thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 - Our ability to make and host a website which can be viewed by others
 - Our ability to make a working UX/UI the user can interact with with ease
 - The system's ability to turn a painting of pixels into a file of numbers that can be sent to the database
-- Aswell as vice versa
+- as well as vice versa

 Later goals such as workshops, templates, galleries, multiplayer or minigames, Will all be validated in the future, But our main goal is to validate those concepts above